 7. Be Considerate of Other Visitors

-The final principle of Leave No Trace is to be considerate of others.
+The final principle of Leave No Trace, in general and for van life, is to be considerate of others.
 As more people are doing van life and calling public lands their home, it’s critical that we are mindful of our impact and treat nearby campers with respect.

-We might have different camping styles, vehicles, and interests but at the end of the day, we’re all out there to enjoy ourselves and enjoy nature.
+We might come from different places and have different camping styles, vehicles, and interests but at the end of the day, we’re all out there to enjoy ourselves and enjoy nature.
 A lot of people like solitude, so whenever possible, offer enough space to neighboring campers so that everyone can enjoy themselves outdoors.

 If you follow me online, you know I love good music, and I’m sure you do too!
 But, your neighbors might not love the same music you do.
 Sound travels far, so be considerate of when and how loud your music is playing to make sure your neighbors can’t hear it, especially once the sun goes down.